 In fact, it is a TOP priority for me and sometimes means getting up an hour before everyone else….I'm cool with that.
 I know it matters that much.

 But why do men think it does not matter for them?

 Even this Pastor who was quick to tell the ladies how to be more aesthetically pleasing to their men did not make a single mention about the MEN'S appearance being equally as important.

 Do women not deserve to be equally attracted to our mates?
 Are we supposed to settle and be ok with kissing bad breath or running our hands through greasy hair?

 Not in this lifetime.

 Letting yourself go is not exclusively a male pursuit, of course.
 It's just that men can get away with it. ~Huffington Post

-In my opinion it boils down to laziness and under prioritizing our own self and our partners.
-The irony is that women “let themselves go” because they tend to prioritize themselves LAST – behind their partner and children.
-Men on the other hand let themselves go because they prioritize themselves FIRST, and take for granted that they have “caught” their woman and that she has promised to stay, so they give in to their laziness and do not prioritize their own appearance.
+Men, on the other hand, let themselves go because they prioritize themselves FIRST, and take for granted that they have “caught” their woman and that she has promised to stay, so they give in to their laziness and do not prioritize their own appearance.

 How can I prove this?
 The #1 thing that happens after a divorce – both individuals lose a ton of weight, and begin a journey of “self-improvement.”
 (Why do we not do this while we are IN the relationships!?
 MAYBE the relationships would not end!!)